 The newspaper reports several arrests, though the final number is unclear.
 About 40 people were at the encampment on Wednesday.

-Protesters have camped at the park since late October to protest against wealth inequality.
+Protesters have camped at the park since late October, pitching tents and signs to protest against wealth inequality.

-Mayor Dan Pike says complaints about the damage to the park prompted him to action, even if he agrees with some of the demands from the protesters.
+But Mayor Dan Pike says businesses and resident complains about the damage to the park has prompted him to action, even if he agrees with some of the demands from the protesters.